-A new musical entitled “The Assassination of Katie Hopkins” has opened at Theatr Clwyd in North Wales, directed by James Grieve with words by Chris Bush and music by Matt Winkworth.
+A new musical entitled “The Assassination of Katie Hopkins” that opened at Theatr Clwyd in North Wales has won the UK Theatre Award for best Musical Production 2018.

-The piece holds up a mirror to our society and the way in which we engage with events via social media.
+The piece was directed by James Grieve with words by Chris Bush and music by Matt Winkworth and holds up a mirror to our society and the way in which we engage with events via social media.